Royal Mail Materials Handling Containerisation Update & Christmas Arrangements 2020 – Health & Safety Aspects

 (a) The CWU Area Safety Representative and Area Processing Representative are consulted should this contingency need to be implemented.

 (b) That the SSoW is followed at all times, rotating duties if necessary.

-Once the Christmas pressure period is finished, the contingency use of Cardboard Sleeve Inserts will be withdrawn and Offices will revert back to business as usual with Cardboard Sleeves used on the agreed Amazon/Tracked Contracts only and the parcel operation must revert back to using ALP Sleeves for inward transfers to DOs and outward dispatches to Mail Centres and Regional Distribution Centres.
+If the demand for parcels decreases, the contingency use of Cardboard Sleeve Inserts will be withdrawn and Offices will revert back to business as usual with Cardboard Sleeves used on the agreed Amazon/Tracked Contracts only and the parcel operation must revert back to using ALP Sleeves for inward transfers to DOs and outward dispatches to Mail Centres and Regional Distribution Centres.

 The cardboard MUST be in good order; the cross member and base must be inserted in compliance with the SSoW at all times.

 Under no circumstances is damaged cardboard to be used and it must be discarded locally.